All 5 who died of COVID-19 in Bhopal were gas tragedy victims

 On March 21, some organisations working for the welfare of gas tragedy survivors wrote to the state and central authorities concerned, saying an overwhelming number of gas victims suffer from respiratory, cardiovascular, kidney problems and cancer as a result of exposure to the toxic gas that leaked at the Union Carbide factory here in 1984.
 They claimed that these survivors were at least five times more vulnerable to COVID-19 than other people.

+An order to this effect was issued late Tuesday evening, a health department official said.
+"Now, gas victims can continue to get treatment as usual in BMHRC, he said.

+Bhopal Divisional Commissioner Kalpana Shrivastava said the earlier decision to make BMHRC a dedicated facility for COVID-19 patients was taken at the "government level".
+Dhingra said the Out Patient Departments (OPDs) in other government hospitals of Bhopal continue to remain open for gas incident survivors.

-Arif Aqueel, the former state minister of Bhopal Gas Tragedy Relief and Rehabilitation Department, also said that the decision to close BMHRC for gas victims was not in the interest of these people, and they should be given treatment at this facility on priority, especially in the OPD.
-Asked whether the five persons who died of coronavirus here were gas tragedy victims, Aqueel said he has no information about it.
+Arif Aqueel, the former state minister of Bhopal Gas Tragedy Relief and Rehabilitation Department, said the earlier decision to close BMHRC for gas victims was not in the interest of these people, and they should be given treatment at this facility on priority, especially in the OPD..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)